solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

           // Update the page with the retrieved values. document.getElementById("labelWriteStatus").innerHTML = `Wrote [${name}] as name successfully!`;
           document.getElementById("labelFN").style.color = `red`;
-          document.getElementById("labelFN").innerHTML = `...click the 'Read Profile' button to to see what the name might be now...?!`;
+          document.getElementById("labelFN").innerHTML = `...click the 'Read Profile' button to see what the name might be now...?!`;
         }

         // 3.
 Read profile